 When you apply for supplemental death coverage for yourself and/or your spouse, you and/or your spouse may be prompted to complete online health statements.

 Your employer may pay some, none, or all of the cost of supplemental death benefits coverage.
-The Board of Pensions will bill your employer for coverage and then deduct the appropriate charges, if any, from your paycheck.
+The Board of Pensions will bill your employer for coverage; your employer will then deduct the appropriate charges, if any, from your paycheck.